Italian with coronavirus in Nigeria was not isolated for almost 48 hours

 LAGOS/ABUJA (Reuters) - An Italian man who has been confirmed as Nigeria’s first coronavirus case after arriving from Milan was in the country for almost two full days before being isolated, travelled through Lagos and visited another state.

-Health practitioners with his company then contacted biosecurity authorities who transferred him to the high containment facility in Yaba, Lagos state.
+He was then transferred to a high containment facility in Yaba, Lagos state.

-“It was very astute of the medical practitioners in that facility to keep him overnight in an isolated environment,” Abayomi said.

 Ehanire said the infection was confirmed on Feb.
-27 by the Virology Laboratory of the Lagos University Teaching Hospital, part of the Laboratory Network of the Nigeria Centre for Disease Control, and that the man is now quarantined but doing well.
+27 by the Virology Laboratory of the Lagos University Teaching Hospital, and that the man was now quarantined but doing well.

-His case is also the first confirmed coronavirus case in sub-Saharan Africa.

 Turkish Airlines did not immediately comment on the case.
 There are no confirmed cases in Turkey.